ojas-kanotra/pwn.college_ojas/Comprehending_commands.md

 ```

 ### New Learnings
+- `ls` lists the contents (files and directories) of a directory
+- Essential for exploring filesystem structure and finding files
-ls is used to list the directories and files
+- Can be used with paths to list contents of specific directories
+- Helpful for discovering renamed or unknown filenames

 ### References
 None

 ---

-## touching files
+## Touching Files
 create two files: /tmp/pwn and /tmp/college, and run /challenge/run to get the flag

 ### Solutions